-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Session One: Understanding Stocks Students are introduced to the foundational concepts of stocks and the stock market through the analysis of an authentic, real-time stock market report.
+JA.
+Take Stock III To Session Descriptions Social Studies Standards (Economics and Financial Literacy) Financial Literacy Standards Common Core ELA Session One: Understanding Stocks Students are introduced to the foundational concepts of stocks and the stock market through the analysis of an authentic, real-time stock market report.
 Then, they practice selecting stocks from a fictitious market to develop a portfolio.
 Students will: Distinguish between private and public companies.
-Grades 9-10 RI.9-10.1,2,4 SL.9-10.1,2,3 L.9-10.1-6 Grades 11-12 RI.11-12.1,2,4 SL.11-12.1-3 L.11-12.1-6 Explain how and why people invest in corporations when they purchase stocks.
+Explain how and why people invest in corporations when they purchase stocks.
 Identify why companies issue stock.
 Explain how stocks can increase and decrease in value.
 Identify the steps in the process for buying and selling stocks on the stock market.
-L.11-12.1-0 Session Two: Stock Trading Students explore how stocks are traded, how stock prices are affected by current events, and how investors make investment decisions and diversify their portfolios.
+2. Reading financial reports (bank statements, stock market reports, mutual fund statements) enables individuals to make and analyze decisions about personal finances.
+18. Different costs and benefits are associated with saving and investing alternatives.
+19. Banks, brokerages and insurance companies provide access to investments such as certificates of deposit, stocks, bonds and mutual funds.
+Financial responsibility entails being accountable for managing money to satisfy one's current and future economic choices.
+Financial responsibility involves life-long decision-making strategies which include consideration of alternatives and consequences.
+Grades 9-10 RI.9-10.1,2,4 SL.9-10.1,2,3 L.9-10.1-6 Grades 11-12 RI.11-12.1,2,4 SL.11-12.1-3 L.11-12.1-6 Session Two: Stock Trading Students explore how stocks are traded, how stock prices are affected by current events, and how investors make investment decisions and diversify their portfolios.
 Students are introduced to stock indexes/averages and stock tables, and they practice buying, selling, or holding stocks from their fictitious stock portfolio.
 Students will: Discuss the impact that economic events have on stock prices and supply and demand.
 Analyze the data in a stock table.
 Practice following the process for buying and selling stocks on the stock market.
-Grades 9-10 RI.9-10.2,4,6 SL.9-10.1-3 L.9-10.1-6 Grades 11-12 RI.11-12.2,4,6,7 SL.11-12.1-3 L.11-12.1-6 Session Three: Exploring Dividends Students analyze today's stock market and explore the concept of dividends.
-Students analyze their fictitious stock portfolio and calculate their dividend payments.
-Students will: Analyze how current events are affecting stock prices.
-Demonstrate an understanding of how cash dividends are earned and calculated.
-Evaluate the success of a fictitious stock portfolio in relation to market events.
-Grades 9-10 RI.9-10.2,4 SL.9-10.1-2 L.9-10.1-6 Grades 11-12 RI.11-12.2,4 SL.11-12.1 L.11-12.1-6
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+5. Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
+18. Different costs and benefits are associated with saving and investing alternatives.
+19. Banks, brokerages and insurance companies provide access to investments such as certificates of deposit, stocks, bonds and mutual funds.
+16. Using key investing principles one can achieve the goal of increasing net worth.
+17. Investment strategies must take several factors into consideration including the time horizon of the investment, the degree of diversification, the investor's risk tolerance, how the assets are selected and allocated, product costs, fees, tax implications and the time value of money.
+Grades 9-10 RI.9-10.2,4,6 SL.9-10.1-3 L.9-10.1-6 Grades 11-12 RI.11-12.2,4,6,7 SL.11-12.1-3 L.11-12.1-6